 Critics, including several panel members, have rejected the more relaxed systolic target for older people, except perhaps for those over 80.
 They argue that the evidence for raising the number was insufficient, and that doing so would greatly reduce the number of older people being treated for hypertension or lessen the intensity of their treatment, potentially reversing the dramatic decline in heart attacks and strokes that has occurred since the 1980s.
 And in older people, elevated systolic blood pressure is an even stronger risk factor for cardiovascular disease than elevated diastolic pressure.

-Meanwhile, the American Heart Association and American College of Cardiology are sticking with the old 140/90 cutoff; they are expected to come out with their own new guidelines next year.
+Meanwhile, the American Heart Association and American College of Cardiology are sticking with the old 140/90 cutoff; they will come out with their own new guidelines in 2017.

 Given the lack of consensus about raising the systolic threshold, we think that if you are between the ages of 60 and 80, your doctor should work with you to get your systolic pressure below 140 via lifestyle changes and, if that is not sufficient, medication.
 However, if you only get it down to, say, 145, and you are at relatively low risk for cardiovascular disease—or if there is an increased chance that intensifying drug therapy will cause adverse effects—systolic pressure between 140 and 150 may be acceptable.
 For those over age 80, the higher cutoff does make sense, since it usually takes more intensive treatment to get systolic pressure to less than 140 at that age, and they are more likely to experience side effects and interactions with other drugs.

 But it’s hard to generalize.
 Treatment decisions should be individualized.
 That’s where the doctor/patient relationship comes in, along with clinical judgment and the “art of medicine.”